elastic/apm-nodejs-http-client/README.md

 Arguments:

-- `options` - An object containing config options
+- `options` - An object containing config options (see below)

-Config options:
+HTTP client configuration:

 - `userAgent` - (required) The HTTP user agent that your module should identify it self as